Dr. Na Zou

 News

-2023/8: Dr. Zou was interviewed by KAGS News (NBC) on bias in machine learnig and its potential impact.
+2023/08: Dr. Zou was interviewed by KAGS News (NBC) on the potential impact of trustworthy machine learnig.

 Honors and Awards